Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 `EntityBody2D` brings built-in gravity system, with `gravity` and `max_falling_speed` presented to make designers get fast modification on gravity settings of a body inheriting from this class. `velocity` of `EntityBody2D` is exposed in the inspector, so every developer can modify it directly to assign the body's initial velocity.
 For multi-gravity games, the instances of `EntityBody2D` are allowed to behave more physically and able to interact with `Area2D`s with `gravity_space_override` mode on and related properties adjusted.
 In addition, damp is also effective to `EntityBody2D`'s instances whose `damp_mode` is on when they enters an `Area2D` with `linear_damp_space_override`.
 In most cases, a body with `velocity` changed will perform weirdly during the progress of entering a gravity-space-overridden `Area2D`, which also changes the velocity of the body to an unexpected and unsatisfying value.
-To make the body act, especially walking on the "ground", as they should be expected to do, `speed` is introduced to solve this problem.
-This property forces the body to walk with the speed of its value so that the body will not move awkward.
+To make the body act, especially walking on the "ground", as they should be expected to do, `autobody` mode is introduced to solve this problem.
+This property forces the body walks with its `velocity`.x fixed so that the body will not move shakingly.
+To get the `velocity`.x limited within a range, a `max_speed` is introduced, which clamps the `velocity`.x within [-max_speed, max_speed].
+But if developers want to make this implementation successfully work, `autobody` mode should be turned on.

+From v2.2, gravity is not set directly anymore, instead, like what it is done in `RigidBody2D`, developers must get access to `gravity_scale` to adjust the gravity of a body.
+Also, for developers who are willing to see external nodes, like `Area2D`, are able to affect the physics of a body easily and restore them when the affection is invalid, `max_speed_scale` and `max_falling_speed_scale` are suggested to modify to make these dreams come true.
+Just override these values when a body enters an `Area2D` and restore them to 1.0 when they leave, see how simple it is!

 To make the gravity system totally implemented, `move_and_slide()` method has been hidden and redefined, with a new parameter `use_real_velocity`, which controls the acutal action that the body will perform when the method is being called.

-Also, there are a bunch of methods provided as well, such as `accelerate_*()`, `jump()` and `use_friction()`, helping developers to make their development faster and clearer
+Also, there are a bunch of methods provided as well, such as `accelerate_*()`, `jump()` and `use_friction()`, helping developers to make their development faster and clearer.

 ## Gravity
 Gravity is the significance for this extension.
 Hereby a property list will be shown to explain how each property about gravity works:

-* `gravity` -- actually it refers to **gravity acceleration**, in ***pixels/s²***.
-The greater the value is, the faster the body will fall
+* `gravity_scale` -- adjusts the gravity of a body, and the greater the value is, the faster the body will fall.
 * `max_falling_speed` -- defines how great the falling speed is, and if the value is set to 0, there will be no limitation on the falling speed.
-The unit is ***pixels/s***
+The unit is ***pixels/s***.
+* `max_falling_speed_scale` -- affects the scale of max_falling_speed, 1.0 by default.
+Useful when you are going to make a fluid area to override the maximum of falling speed.

 For gravity in other directions, please use an `Area2D` and adjust its `gravity_space_override` to a value rather than "Disabled", and then change the settings popping right after the mode gets changed.